Updated May 16, 2023

 One of the best ways to save on demolition costs is to get estimates from at least three different companies.

-This will ensure you’re getting a fair price and also allows you to contrast and compare the level of service included with each quote.
+Comparing the estimates of multiple contractors will give you an accurate idea of what a fair price for kitchen demo is in your area, will ensure you’re getting a fair price, and also allows you to contrast and compare the level of service included with each quote.

-For example, Company A is offering to do the job for $1,200, while Company B quoted $1,500.
+For example, let's say Company A offers to do your kitchen project for $1,200, while Company B quotes $1,500.
 You can use Company A’s price to potentially negotiate a lower price from the other demolition company.
 This strategy ensures you get the best possible price and allows you to choose the most reputable demolition provider.

 Never choose a demolition company based on price alone.
+A non-reputable demolition company—even if they quote you the best price—can end up costing you far more in the long run.
 Make sure the company is fully licensed, insured, and has a good reputation.
 Check the Hometown site, BBB, other online review sites (e.g., Yelp), and ask friends and family if they have any first-hand experience with them.

 Keep reading about how to hire the right contractor: